rchain/rchain/docs/rholang/rholangtut.md

 // pubKey: String = 288755c48c3951f89c5f0ffe885088dc0970fd935bc12adfdd81f81bb63d6219
 ```

 3. Now we need to sign the hash we obtained in first step.
-Because we print out the base16 representation of underlying byte arrays for hashes we need to decode those strings.
+Because we printed out the base16 representation of underlying byte arrays, for hashes we need to decode those strings.
 ```
 val signature = Ed25519.sign(Base16.decode("a6da46a1dc7ed715d4cd6472a736249a4d11142d160dbef9f20ae493de908c4e"), Base16.decode(secKey))
 val base16Repr = Base16.encode(signature)
 // d0a909078ce8b8706a641b07a0d4fe2108064813ce42009f108f89c2a3f4864aa1a510d6dfccad3b62cd610db0bfe82bcecb08d813997fa7df14972f56017e0b
 ```

-4. Now we can pass the signature and public key to our rholang program to verify it using crypto functions available.
+4. Now we can pass the signature and public key to our rholang program to verify it using the available crypto functions.

-`ed25519Verify` channel expects four arguments as follows:
+The `ed25519Verify` channel expects four arguments as follows:

 - data to verify.
-In our case this will be the keccak256 hash of our rholang program.
-The hash is represented in base16 so we need to call `hexToBytes` on it to turn the string into byte array
+In our case, this will be the keccak256 hash of our rholang program.
+The hash is represented in base16, so we need to call `hexToBytes` on it to turn the string into byte array
 - signature.
-Again we have hexadecimal string so we need to turn it into byte array (`hexToBytes`)
+Again, we have hexadecimal string, so we need to turn it into a byte array with `hexToBytes`.
-- public key (same as for signature).
+- public key.
+This is the public key corresponding to the private one used to issue the signature.
-- channel on which the result of verification will be returned
+- channel on which the result of verification will be returned.

 So, in rholang:
 ```